 Frankston Hospital’s Intensive Care Unit comprises a state-of-the-art, purpose built, 15 bed ward that admits more than 1200 intensive care and high-dependency patients each year.

-The ICU team consists of a senior consultant team of six specialists with a junior medical team of 11 physicians and up to 80 nurses, all specialising in providing evidence-based holistic care.
+The ICU team consists of a senior consultant team of seven specialists with a junior medical team of 11 physicians and up to 80 nurses, all specialising in providing evidence-based holistic care.

-Patients are offered true multidisciplinary care with dedicated pharmacists, dieticians, physiotherapists and speech therapists constituting an integral part of the ICU.
+Patients are offered true multidisciplinary care with dedicated pharmacists, dietitians, physiotherapists and speech therapists constituting an integral part of the ICU.